anonx3247/ayat/README.md

 sudo make install
 ```

-## Fzverse
+## fzayat

-If you have `fzf` installed you can also use the `fzverse` script to search through the english corpus with fzf
+If you have `fzf` installed you can also use the `fzayat` script to search through the english corpus with fzf